Rompy Core Features and Components¶

-Rompy is a python package for generating configuration files and forcing data for numerical wave and wave-climate models.
+Rompy is a comprehensive Python package designed for generating configuration files and forcing data for numerical wave and wave-climate models.
+It provides a structured framework for managing model runs, spatial and temporal domains, data sources, and output specifications in a consistent and reproducible manner.

-- Purpose: Combines all components and generates a simulation workspace ready to run
+- Purpose: Orchestrates the complete model simulation process by combining all components and generating a simulation workspace ready for execution

 - Key Attributes: